FlowFuse/website/src/blog/2024/06/using-node-red-as-an-etl-tool.md

 1. Drag a Change node onto the canvas, and set `msg.data` to `msg.payload` and `msg.payload` to `[]`.
 2. Drag a MongoDB4 node onto the canvas, and configure it with your correct details.
 If you haven't used MongoDB with Node-RED, please refer to the [Using MongoDB with Node-RED](/blog/2024/04/using-mongodb-with-node-red/).
 Enter `find` into the Operation field.
-3. Drag a Function node onto the canvas and insert the following code into it and give it name "Data deplication":
+3. Drag a Function node onto the canvas and insert the following code into it and give it the name "Data deduplication":

 ```javascript
 // Check if previously stored customer data is present, and ensure it's an array